rapid7/metasploit-framework/documentation/modules/auxiliary/cloud/aws/enum_ssm.md

 instances accessible to the account.
 Once enumerated as SSM-enabled, the instances can be controlled using out-of-band WebSocket sessions provided by the AWS API (nominally, privileged out of the box).
-This module provides not only the API enumeration identifying EC2 instances accessible via SSM with given credentials, but enables session initiation for all identified targets (without requiring target-level credentials) using the CreateSession mixin option.
+This module provides not only the API enumeration identifying EC2 instances accessible via SSM with given credentials, but enables session initiation for all identified targets (without requiring target-level credentials) using the CreateSession datastore option.
 The module also provides an EC2 ID filter and a limiting throttle to prevent session stampedes or expensive messes.

 ## Verification Steps